Botox for Crows Feet

 Male patient treated with Botox for Crows Feet

-The combination of Botox and dermal fillers has been deemed a “liquid facelift” by many, as it helps to both relax muscles and enhance the natural collagen and elastin production of the skin cells, leading to fuller, more youthful skin.
+The combination of Botox and dermal fillers has been deemed a “liquid facelift” by many, as it helps relax facial muscles and enhance the natural collagen and elastin production of the skin cells, leading to fuller, more youthful skin.

 Botox for crows feet – 2 weeks before and after